cochran-at-niche/cs101/1_LifeInTheShell/README.md

 `set -o vi`

-Use `bind -P` to see a list of your current key bindings.
+Use `bind -P` to see a list of your current key bindings. `man readline` explains the syntax.

 ## Commands